Ray Covington

 Our Work and Priorities

 The Georgia Mountain Research and Education Center lies in the uppermost part of the state in the Blue Ridge Mountains.
-Established in 1930, the 415-acre station provides research support for agriculture specialists who in turn, provide support to farmers in the mountain region, giving them information applicable to the area with its own distinct soil and climatic conditions.
+Established in 1930, the 415-acre station provides research support for agriculture specialists who in turn, provide support to producers in the mountain region, giving them information applicable to the area with its own distinct soil and climatic conditions.
 The campus resides in USDA Zone 7A, having a shorter 180-day growing season with an average rainfall of 57 inches.

 Most of the campus is closed to visitors except during designated tours but there are gardens the public can visit.
 Visitors can check in at the office and then tour the ethnobotanical gardens.